arethacooper/community-wiki/build-events/q2-2022-hackathon-or-low-code-no-code.md

 # 💳 2022 Hackathon | low-code/no-code

-> [**Register here to join the Hackathon**](https://8malmkzgvs8.typeform.com/to/edFvATSl) and let us know in the entry form if you also require access to a live demo/ community account - rather than using your own Investec accoun?.
+> [**Register here to join the Hackathon**](https://8malmkzgvs8.typeform.com/to/edFvATSl) and let us know in the entry form if you also require access to a live demo/ community account - rather than using your own Investec account?.

 {% hint style="info" %}
 If you are looking to test an API solution locally and quickly, check out this [community shared API simulator](https://github.com/devinpearson/programmable-banking-sim).&#x20;